a-partala/task-service/README.md

 # Task Service
 REST microservice for task management in a distributed system.

-This service is a part of a multi-service architecture (with user-service as an authentication provider).
-Implements business logic of creating, assigning, starting, and completing tasks.

 ## Technologies
 Java 21, Spring Boot (Web, Security, Data JPA), PostgreSQL, Docker, JUnit, Mockito, Maven, Lombok